- What is this conference about?

 - There are also nearby copy shops, drug stores, and anything else we could think of looking for.

-- Our Hospitality will be offering some healthy snacks for our presenters and guests.
+- Our Hospitality will be offering a few healthy snacks for our presenters and guests.
 If you have allergies or special needs, you must tell us in advance so we can do our best not to trigger them.
-This is NOT a food plan, but a way to keep you grounded as the conference generates a great deal of spiritual and emotional and intellectual energy, and we understand how food helps ground.
+This is NOT competing or replacing the resort food plan, but a way to keep you grounded as the conference generates a great deal of spiritual and emotional and intellectual energy, and we understand how food helps ground.

 - If you’d like to help, hospitality is accepting donations.
 Healthy bottled drinks (water), and foods are welcome.
 Please avoid and label anything that could trigger allergies. (nuts, gluten, milk, soy, corn, eggs, etc.)